2027 Program Grants:

 Education & Job Training –

-Mental Health America of Lake County, Inc. – Ready to Soar East Chicago.
-This is a school readiness and transition program for incoming kindergarten children, their parents and their schools, offering both school and home-based services.
-Services are free and run from September thru June each school year.
-For additional information, please contact Kimberly Smith at 219-671-1579 or by email at ksmith@mhanwi.org.
-Or visit their website at http://www.hanwi.org
+Mental Health America of Northwest Indiana. – Ready to Soar.
+This program Is based out of the Carrie Gosch Early Learning Center and is a school readiness and transition program for incoming kindergarten children, their parents, and their schools, offering both school and home-based services.
+Services are free and run from February through November each school year.
+For additional information, please contact Wendy Hensley at 219-937-7733 or by email at whensley@mhanwi.org.
+Or visit their website at http://www.mhanwi.org.

 The New Twin City Ministerial Alliance, Inc. – Youth Empowerment Project (YEP).
-YEP, is a summer work-based program to prepare young adults for the post-secondary education world.
-Participants will work in jobs over 10 weeks in the summer as determined by their supervisors.
-Each student will earn $8.00 per hour, half they receive in a pay check the other half will be deposited in a savings account.
-Participants are required to attend a weekly workshop that may deal with banking, balancing a checkbook, how to apply for scholarships as well as apprenticeship opportunities along with other topics that address life skills.
-For additional information, please contact Pastor Douglas Sloss at 317-724-9632 or by email at pastorsloss@aol.com.
+YEP, is a summer work-based program to prepare East Chicago residents between the ages of 14-21, both male and female for the post-secondary education world.
+Participants will work in jobs over a 10-week period in the summer as determined by their supervisors.
+Each student will earn $8.00 per hour; half they receive in a paycheck; the other half will be deposited in a savings account.
+Participants are required to attend a weekly workshop that may deal with proper banking practices, how to maintain proper credit scores, balancing a checkbook, how to apply for scholarships as well as apprenticeship opportunities along with other topics that address life skills.
+For additional information, please contact Reverend Willie Johnson at 219-741-6322 or by email at revwillie123@yahoo.com.

 Health & Safety –

-Catholic Charities of the Diocese of Gary, Inc. – Safe Haven: Homeless Prevention & Immigration Services.
-This program addresses concerns of homeless prevention and family unity for the city and the residents of East Chicago.
-The objective is to keep families in their homes and unified to avoid homelessness.
-For additional information, please contact LaShawn Jones-Taylor at 219-886-3549 or by email at ljtaylor@catholic-charities.org.
+Catholic Charities of the Diocese of Gary, Inc. – Safe Haven: Homeless Prevention.
+This program is designed to provide financial relief and housing stability to residents of East Chicago facing imminent eviction or mortgage default.
+Its core objective is to prevent homelessness and displacement by offering up to three months of financial assistance for past-due rent or mortgage payments.
+Once approved, funds will be disbursed directly to landlords or mortgage lenders on behalf of the residents.
+For additional information, please contact LaShawn Jones-Taylor at 219-397-5803 or by email at ljtaylor@catholic-charities.org.
 Or visit their website at http://www.catholic-charities.org.

-Grace Beyond Borders NWI, Inc. – Ready Life – Ending Homelessness.
-This program consists of three modules – Outreach Activities, Case Management, Life Skills and Recovery meetings.
+Grace Beyond Borders NWI, Inc. – Real Change, Not Spare Change.
+This program consists of three modules – Outreach, Case Management, and Life Skills and Recovery meetings.
 For additional information, please contact Marcus Martin at 219-392-9932 or by email at Marcusm@gracebeyondborders.org.
 Or visit their website at http://www.gracebeyondborders.org.

-St. Mark African Methodist Episcopal Zion Church – Food Pantry.
-Their Food Pantry Ministry provides a monthly food/grocery distribution to East Chicago residents.
-The pantry is open on the third Saturday of each month.
-For additional information, please contact Jo Anne McDonald at 219-662-8894 or by email at jjam0612@aol.com.
+Saint Mark African Methodist Episcopal Zion Church – Feeding Program Initiative 2026.
+The Feeding program Initiative 2026 will be implemented in February 2026 and will focus on providing nutritious meals to the Food Pantry program.
+Food Pantry is on the third Saturday of each month.
+For additional information, please contact Jo Anne McDonald at 219-398-4653 or by email at jjam0612@aol.com.

 Subscribe to Our E-Newsletter